nextflow-io/nf-prov/README.md

 # nf-quilt

-This plugin provides an integration for Nextflow with [Quilt](https://quiltdata.com/).
+Nextflow plugin for interacting with [Quilt](https://quiltdata.com/) packages.

-It currently allows you to publish a Quilt package for a workflow run that contains all of the output files that were published to S3.
+`nf-quilt` currently allows you to publish the outputs of a workflow run as a Quilt package.
+WHen you launch a pipeline with the `nf-quilt` plugin, it will collect every output file that is published to S3 and publish a Quilt package upon workflow completion.

 ## Requirements